kzrbill/jskata/README.md

 Autotest when tests change and run the tests when the code changes.
 Nice.

-> jasmine-node spec --autotest --watch code --color --verbose
+> jasmine-node tests --autotest --watch code --color --verbose

 Or to run tests manually

-> jasmine-node specs/*spec.js
+> jasmine-node tests/*spec.js